drlchallenges/drl_challenges/README.md

 # Common Challenges of DRL Application Development
 Replication package of "Common Challenges in Development of Deep Reinforcement Learning Applications: An Empirical Study" paper.
 <br>
 **data** directory includes the extracted and used data for this study.
-Also, a preview of the carried out survey exists in **survey** directory.
+Also, a preview of the carried out survey and its detailed results exists in **survey** directory.

 <br>